 P13 A maximum maturity limit of £75 million is set for each financial year (2013/2014, 2014/2015 and 2015/2016) for long term investments, (those over 364 days), made by the authority.
-This gives additional flexibility to the Council in undertaking its Treasury Management function.
-Should the Council appoint any external fund managers during the year, these limits will be apportioned accordingly.
+This gives additional flexibility in undertaking the Treasury Management function.
+Should any external fund managers be appointed during the year, these limits will be apportioned accordingly.
 The type of investments to be allowed are detailed in the Annual Investment Strategy (Appendix 3).